About

 Lee Howard is a tech product manager in Silicon Valley, delivering products in a range of industries, including 2D design, business productivity, mobility, HR Tech, and advanced hardware technologies at companies like Google, Shell Digital Ventures, AAA, and Fair Trade USA.
 After years of strict focus on operating and building, she has now expanded her focus to researching, explaining, and implementing the policies and laws that are critical for a responsible and successful tech ecosystem.
 LinkedIn

-Marit Brademann, Blog Manager, Berlin, Germany
+Marit Brademann, Co-Founder and Website Manager, Berlin, Germany

 Photo credit: Marit Brademann